mauriciopoppe/blog/site/content/notes/pareto-frontier-in-inference-serving.md

 ---
 title: "The Pareto Frontier in LLM Inference Serving"
 summary: |
-  A deep dive into measuring and optimizing LLM inference performance: from traditional web service metrics to LLM-native metrics (TTFT, TPOT, TPS, NTTFT), framing serving as a multi-objective optimization problem, navigating trade-offs along the Pareto frontier, and analyzing automated tuning frameworks like Optuna and Google Vizier.
+  Why a single performance number lies about LLM serving, and why you should keep the whole Pareto frontier instead.
+Covers why scalarization structurally cannot recover the full trade-off, how Optuna and Google Vizier actually store trial values (the frontier is derived, not persisted), and how production tools like Prism, InferenceBench, and NVIDIA Dynamo present the frontier as the reportable artifact.
 image: /images/neural-network.jpeg
-tags: ["machine learning", "system design", "inference serving", "pareto frontier", "optimization", "optuna", "vizier"]
+tags: ["machine learning", "system design", "inference serving", "pareto frontier", "multi-objective optimization", "optuna", "vizier"]
-date: 2026-08-25T23:16:00Z
+date: 2026-08-30T12:00:00Z
 draft: true
 series: "performance-series"
 perf_stage: "optimization"